Home > Eating In > By Course > Main Dishes > 20 Toppings Every Nacho Bar Needs

 There really are not too many things better than cheesy, melty nachos loaded with all the toppings but sometimes less is better so here are a couple of topping combos that we love.

-• Taco Bell Copycat Nacho Supreme: ground turkey or beef, refried beans, shredded cheese, tomatoes, green onions, and sour cream
+• Taco Bell Copycat Nacho Supreme: ground beef (or turkey), refried beans, shredded cheese, tomatoes, green onions, and sour cream

 • Chili Cheese: chili, cheese (shredded or queso), sour cream, and jalapenos

-• Loaded Carnitas Nachos: pulled pork or carnitas with radishes, shredded cheese, pico de gallo, sour cream, avocado or guacamole, and cilantro
+• Loaded Carnitas Nachos: pulled pork or carnitas with radishes, melted cheese, pico de gallo, sour cream, avocado or guacamole, and cilantro

 • BBQ Chicken Nachos: shredded chicken, BBQ sauce, shredded cheese, jalapenos, red onion, avocado

-• Cheese Chorizo Nachos: chorizo, queso, jalapenos, avocado or guacamole, sour cream or crema
+• Cheese Chorizo Nachos: chorizo, green chile queso, jalapenos, avocado or guacamole, sour cream or crema

 • Vegetarian Nachos: black beans, grilled peppers and onions, roasted corn, radishes, tomatoes, black olives, avocado, shredded cheese, and cilantro